Femboy-Flix/D-Duino-32-SD-Nametag/README.md

    - **Mode 2**: Draws the text "FELIX" in a custom font.
    - **Mode 3**: Draws a smiley face.
    - **Mode 4**: Displays personal text information.
+4. if you want to use the on bord led look at the LED-Stuff
+   - **color**: Red,Blue,Green,Pink are predefined
 ---

 ### Troubleshooting